joshb88/joshb88.github.io/notes.md

 ### Vows

 Kris and Alexia have agreed to do their vows privately, as they are very personal.
 They may choose to do some more public vows here.
 I may look for some.

+##  The Exchange of the Wedding Rings

+There may be a neat thing where the ring bearer will be a surpise &ndash; the rings would be under a certain seat of the front few rows i.e. special family members.
+Otherwise a ring bearer will bring them

+There should be a few words spoken as to the significance and symbolism of the ring.
+Traditionally, it would have been the time to say "with this ring, I do thee wed".

+- Maybe remark on how the rings are a symbolic manifestation of the vows they just made.
+- Have first one, then the other (ladies first?) summarize those sentiments while placing the ring on the finger.

+## The Pronouncement of the Couple

+This is the home stretch.
+This is where I can say something in closing about them.
+This is the part where I say:

+> With those rings, you have now symbollically bound yourselves to the vows you made to one other.
+As with all of your relationship prior and your marriage going forward, it is built by and dependant on **_love_**.
+And with that love, it is with great delight I, by the power vested in me by the Universal Life Church, pronounce you Husband and Wife; You may now kiss the bride!

+### GET THE FUCK OUT OF THE PICTURE OR DIE

+After the have done this, they can face the crowd with some excitement (give time for photos).
+Next, come the closing remarks.

+## Closing Remarks

+This may be a good time for the wife to get back her flowers from the Maid-of-Honor.
+It may also be a good time to tell people what to do as the newlyweds (and wedding party) leave the area.

+- First, <u>**thank the guests for coming**</u>
+- After they leave, there will be a cocktail hour in a particular area while they take some photos
+- Stay in a particular area (I'm not sure where yet) while this happens
+- **Have everyone rise as the couple walks out**

+### After everyone is standing, announce them as the married couple:

+> I now give you, for the very first time, Mr. and Mrs. Kristopher and Alexia Stolte!